Zaishui Art Museum

 Origin

-A cacao tree in Indonesia connected with sensors to its digital twin in China.
+A cacao tree in Indonesia connected with sensors to its digital twin in China, that sets out to reconnect people to the origin of their food.

 CREDITS